Acrylic on canvas

 Toi Tū Toi Ora: Contemporary Māori Art, Auckland Art Gallery Toi o Tāmaki, Tāmaki Makaurau, 5 December 2020 to 9 May 2021

-Purchased from Jhana Millers, Te Whanganui-a-Tara, January 2021.
+Fletcher Trust Collection, purchased from Jhana Millers, Te Whanganui-a-Tara, January 2021